-During the Civil War, the Schrocks actively corresponded with their nephew Ephraim Miner, who had enlisted in the Union Army as a private with the 142nd Pennsylvania Volunteer Infantry, and was recovering from injuries suffered atthe Battle of Fredericksburg.
+During the Civil War, the Schrocks corresponded with their nephew Ephraim Miner, a Union Army private with the 142nd Pennsylvania Volunteer Infantry, who was recovering from injuries suffered at the Battle of Fredericksburg.
 In calendar year 1864, the Schrocks sent him at least five letters, which Ephraim noted with tick marks in the back of his diary.
 (The page is reproduced in the book Well At This Time: The Civil War Diaries of Ephraim Miner, authored by the founder of this website.)

-Their farm was located to the west of Kingwood, along what today is the steep hills and valleys of Hexie Road.
+Their farm was located to the west of Kingwood, along what today are the steep hills and valleys of Hexie Road.

-Sarah and Fred lived in Kingwood for their entire married lives and were farmers.
+Susanna and Andrew lived in Kingwood for their entire married lives and were farmers.

 The Schrocks' membership in the Old Bethel congregation also is mentioned in the 1906 book History of Bedford and Somerset Counties, Pennsylvania, Volume 2, authored by E. Howard Blackburn, William Henry Welfley and William H. Koontz,